 JFHC is maintaining a separate entrance and treatment areas for those with symptoms concerning for COVID-19.

 All individuals entering the clinic are administered screening questions and have a temperature check prior to admittance.
-All visitors wear a mask to reduce risk to others.
+All visitors are asked to wear a mask to reduce risk to others.

 With great success, we have implemented a drive-through INR/Anticoagualtion clinic for patients to remain in their cars while still receiving the critical monitoring they require.

 In order to meet the care needs of our patients JFHC is offering Tele-Medicine visits, which allows you to see your provider without coming to the clinic.